 Deferred revenue can be categorized as either short-term or long-term, depending on the period over which the goods or services are delivered.
 The distinction is essential for accurate financial reporting.
 Here’s a definition of each:

-• Short-term deferred revenue: It refers to obligations expected to be fulfilled within one year.
+- Short-term deferred revenue: It refers to obligations expected to be fulfilled within one year or ending at the one-year mark.
 Short-term deferred revenue is classified as a current liability on the balance sheet.

 A common deferred revenue example here is a monthly or annual software subscription.
 The company owes the customer service for the duration of the subscription, typically less than a year.